simison/back-to-the-theme/readme.txt

 1. Install several themes you'd like to check out.
 2. Create a new page.
 3. Navigate to _Tools_ → _Back To The Theme_
+4. Choose if you want to demo editor- or view side.
-4. Select the themes you'd like to check out.
+5. Select the themes you'd like to check out.
-5. Choose the page you just created.
+6. Choose the page you just created.
 This page will be previewed with all the themes you've selected.
-6. Click _Do it!_.
+7. Click _Do it!_.
-7. Scroll to see the page rendered with all the themes you selected.
+8. Scroll to see the page rendered with all the themes you selected.

 You'll see your page load with different themes in a bunch of iframes for handy preview and debugging.